konflux-ci/service-provider-integration-operator/docs/ADMIN.md

 ## [Service Level Objectives monitoring](#service-level-objectives-monitoring)

- There is a defined list of Service Level Objectives (SLO-s), for which SPI service should collect indicator metrics, and expose on its monitoring framework.
-There is dedicated Grafana dashboard, containing only those metrics which are defined as a SLI/SLOs for the SPI service.
+ There is a defined list of Service Level Objectives (SLO-s), for which SPI service should collect indicator metrics, and expose them on its monitoring framework.
+It is dedicated Grafana dashboard, containing only those metrics which are defined as a SLI/SLOs for the SPI service.

 The key indicators and desired objectives are explained below:

- - `Token update time` It is a time delay between the moment when token is created or updated in the Vault storage and the moment when this change is processed by operator and reflected on the K8S, i.e. the `SPIAccessTokenDataUpdate` being reconciled and applied.
+ - `Token update time` It is a time delay between the moment when the token is created or updated in the Vault storage and the moment when this change is processed by the operator and reflected on the K8S, i.e. the `SPIAccessTokenDataUpdate` being reconciled and applied.
 The expected SLO for this metric is that at least 90% of the tokens should be processed in less than 1 second.

- - `Token metadata reconcile time` It's a measure of time which it takes for operator to retrieve the token metadata from the service provider.
+ - `Token metadata reconcile time` It's a measure of time which it takes for the operator to retrieve the token metadata from the service provider.
 We collect and show it separately per each service provider (GitHub, GitLab, Quay).
-Expected objective is to fit 90% of requests into 1 second of processing time.
+The expected objective is to fit 90% of requests into 1 second of processing time.

- - `5xx errors rate` It's a per-service provider ratio of "overall vs 5xx" HTTP calls (typically, to the SP-s API), expressed in percents.
+ - `5xx errors rate` It's a per-service provider ratio of "overall vs 5xx" HTTP calls (typically, to the SP-s API), expressed in percentages.
 Expected SLO is to have less than 0.1% of requests with 5xx status code responses per 24h time period.

- - `OAuth flow completion time` This metric counts up the time needed for user to successfully pass through the OAuth flow on service provider side UI, i.e. the period from when we send him to the OAuth login page to when he is returning to the callback.
+ - `OAuth flow completion time` This metric counts up the time needed for the user to successfully pass through the OAuth flow on the service provider side UI, i.e. the period from when we send him to the OAuth login page to when he is returning to the callback.
-That gives us idea of how clear is process for the user, amount of time is needed for him to understood which permission are given, what scopes are requested, etc.
+That gives us an idea of how clear is process for the user, the amount of time needed for him to understand which permission is given, what scopes are requested, etc.
-Desired objective is to have most OAuth completion times under 30 seconds.
+The desired objective is to have most OAuth completion times under 30 seconds.